tsw1985/6510_MyLibs/README.md

 DEMO: /demos/tiles_lib/tiles_load_map.asm

-One we have configured our .bin file with the map data , only you need call this macro :
+Once we had configured our .bin file with the map data , only you need call this macro :

     print_map(map_number)